Nothing Funny

-Nothing Funny (Nic śmiesznego) is a 1995 Polish drama film directed by Marek Koterski.
-It is the third in a nine-part series of films about the character Adaś Miauczyński, created by Koterski.
+Nothing Funny (Nic śmiesznego) is a 1995 Polish tragicomedy film directed by Marek Koterski.
+It is the fourth in a nine-part series of films about the character Adaś Miauczyński, created by Koterski.
 Each story showcases a different aspect or era of his life, often with little continuity between them.

 Synopsis

 In this period of his life, Adaś Miauczyński is a bumbling film director.
 A graduate of the Łódź Film School, Miauczyński feels professionally and personally unfulfilled.
 His career path has been marked by failure, and his first film is a flop.
 His continued search for the woman of his life proves futile, something he is reminded of each time his colleague Maciej sleeps with a woman Miauczyński goes on a date with.
 When his ex-wife, Beata, with whom he still lives but who despises him, together with their daughter, orchestrates a mock kidnapping and execution, Miauczyński suffers a fatal heart attack.
 The story is presented from the perspective of his corpse lying on a table at the morgue, "reminiscing" about his life.